 - (1) Description of Plan.
 The following description of the Exelon Corporation Employee Savings Plan (the "Plan") is provided for general information purposes only.
 The official text of the Plan, as amended, should be read for more complete information. - a.
 General.
 The Plan was established by Commonwealth Edison Company, effective March 1, 1983, to provide a systematic savings program for eligible employees and to supplement such savings with employer contributions.
 On March 30, 2001 the Commonwealth Edison Employee Savings and Investment Plan was combined with the PECO Energy Company Employee Savings Plan to become the Exelon Corporation Employee Savings Plan.
-The Plan is subject to the applicable provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and the Internal Revenue Code of 1986, as amended (the "Code").
+The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and the Internal Revenue Code of 1986, as amended (the "Code").

-The Plan provides generally that any regular employee of Exelon Corporation (the "Corporation") and any other affiliated company that adopts the Plan with the consent of the Corporation is eligible to elect to participate in the Plan.
-There were 23,872 and 24,532 participants in the Plan at December 31, 2002 and 2001, respectively.
+The Plan provides that any regular employee of Exelon Corporation (the "Corporation") and any other affiliated company that adopts the Plan (the "Companies") with the consent of the Corporation is eligible to elect to participate in the Plan.
+There were 25,805 and 23,872 participants in the Plan at December 31, 2003 and 2002, respectively.

-The Corporation is the administrator of the Plan ("Plan Administrator") and has the sole authority to appoint and remove members of the Plan committee, the trustee, and any investment manager which may be provided for under the trust.
-The Plan committee has the responsibility for day-to-day administration of the Plan.
+The Corporation is the sponsor and administrator of the Plan ("Plan Administrator") and has the sole authority to appoint and remove members of the plan committee, the trustee, and any investment manager which may be provided for under the Exelon Corporation Employee Savings Plan trust (the "Trust').
+The plan committee has the responsibility for day-to-day administration of the Plan.
 Fidelity Management Trust Company is the Plan trustee ("Trustee") and Fidelity Investments Institutional Operations Company, Inc. is the Plan recordkeeper.

 b.
 Contributions.
 The Plan permits salaried and non-union hourly employees to contribute between 1% and 20% of their normal base pay each pay period on a pre-tax basis, an after-tax basis or a combination of the two.
-For Exelon subsidiaries that have adopted the Plan on behalf of their salaried and non-union hourly employees, the company matches contributions at a rate of 100% of the first 5% of contributions (whether pre-tax or after-tax).
+For Exelon subsidiaries that have adopted the Plan on behalf of their salaried and non-union hourly employees, the Companies match contributions at a rate of 100% of the first 5% of contributions (whether pre-tax or after-tax).

 The Plan permits union-represented employees to contribute between 1% and 15% of the sum of their normal base pay plus certain overtime on a pre-tax basis and between 1% and 10% on an after-tax basis.
 Although the Plan permits contributions of up to 15% of base pay on a pre-tax basis and up to 10% of base pay on an after-tax basis, the combined maximum employee contributions may not exceed 20%.
-For Exelon subsidiaries that have adopted the Plan on behalf of their union employees, the company matches contributions at a rate of 100% of the first 2% contributed, 84% of the following 1% contributed, 83% of the following 2% contributed, and 25% of the following 1% contributed.
+For subsidiaries of the Corporation that have adopted the Plan on behalf of their union employees, the Companies match contributions at a rate of 100% of the first 2% contributed, 84% of the following 1% contributed, 83% of the following 2% contributed, and 25% of the following 1% contributed.

-Effective August 1, 2002, during any calendar year in which participants attain age 50 or older, they may elect to make additional pre-tax contributions, called "catch-up" contributions to the Plan.
-In order to be eligible to make catch-up contributions, participants must anticipate that their Plan pre-tax contributions will reach the applicable annual IRS limit on that type of contribution or be contributing at the maximum base pay level.
+Effective August 1, 2002, during any calendar year in which a participant attains age 50 or older, he or she may elect to make additional pre-tax contributions, called "catch-up" contributions to the Plan.
+In order to be eligible to make catch-up contributions, the participant must anticipate that his or her pre-tax contributions to the Plan will reach the applicable annual Internal Revenue Service ("IRS") limit on that type of contribution or be contributing at the maximum base pay level.